The Employment Law Review: Japan

 An employment contract is established when an employer and a job applicant agree that (1) the job applicant shall work for the employer and (2) the employer shall pay a salary to the job applicant as consideration.
 If the employer has in place working rules that stipulate reasonable working conditions and has informed its employees of those rules, the contents of an employment contract shall be based on the working conditions provided by the working rules without the requirement of consent from the job applicant.
 A job applicant and an employer may enter into or change, by agreement, an employment contract that includes working conditions that differ from those under the working rules.
 However, any parts of an employment contract that stipulate working conditions that do not meet the standards established by the working rules shall be invalid.
 In this case, the invalid portions shall be governed by the standards established by the working rules.

-There is no statutory requirement concerning the form of an employment contract, so an employer and a job applicant may orally enter into an employment contract.
-However, to allow the job applicant to understand his or her rights and duties under the contract, the employer must notify him or her in writing of certain employment conditions5 before or upon entering into the employment contract.6 The employer can fulfil this requirement by giving the applicant a written employment contract or by providing a copy of its working rules.
+There is no statutory requirement concerning the form of an employment contract, so an employer and a job applicant may enter into an employment contract orally.
+However, to allow the job applicant to understand his or her rights and duties under the contract, the employer must notify him or her in writing of certain working conditions5 before or on entering into the employment contract.6 The employer can fulfil this requirement by giving the applicant a written employment contract or by providing a copy of its working rules.

 Fixed-term employment is lawful, but the term of the agreement cannot be longer than three years, except in limited circumstances.